Code-Institute-Submissions/Helpdesk-Micro/README.md

 [View the live project here.](http://helpdesk-pengols.herokuapp.com/)

-This is the website for my third Code Institute project focusing on Python, Flask and MongoDB.
-The site is designed to be responsive and contains an IT Helpdesk ticketing system.
-Users will be able to create, edit, read and delete Helpdesk tickets.
-It is styled to provide end users with ease of readability.
+A primarily desktop focussed website, Helpdesk-Micro is designed for small internal IT teams to be able to log and manage Helpdesk tickets for their organisation.
+Users are able to create tickets and add and delete updates.
+They will also be able to add, edit and delete both end users and administrative users.
+The website is inaccessible without a login.

 <h2 align="center"><img src="https://##"></h2>